Costing is an optional set of features which enables you to one or more of the following:

 D. Totals - This report gives you the most options for calculating Costing numbers.
 You can group totals in any number of ways as follows:

-For example, if you want to group by Job Category, then Job, Job Phase and Cost Code, it would look like this:
+For example, if you want to group by Job, then by Job Phase and Cost Code, it would look like this:

 E. Raw Punch Totals - This report is similar to the Totals report, but it runs faster.
 If you're not interested in viewing overtime and pay codes, then this report is more suited.